levkk/rwf/docs/docs/controllers/sessions.md

 #### Expired sessions
 If the session is expired, it's advisable not to trust its point of origin.
 While the contents are guaranteed to be accurate, the browser sending the data has not been validated in several weeks (4 weeks, by default).

-The session can be used to privately store custom user-specific data.
-This allows your web apps to persist sensitive data on the client without using `localStorage` and JavaScript encryption.

 ### Session authentication

 Rwf can ensure all requests have valid and current (not expired) sessions.
 To enable this feature, enable the [`SessionAuth`](https://docs.rs/rwf/latest/rwf/controller/auth/struct.SessionAuth.html) [authentication](../authentication) on your controllers.
+Guest sessions will be refused access, while authenticated sessions will be allowed through.

 ## Store data in session

-Rwf sessions allow you to store arbitrary JSON-encoded data.
+Rwf sessions allow you to privately store arbitrary JSON-encoded data.
 Since browsers place limits on cookie sizes, this data should be relatively small.
 To store some data in the session, you can set it on the [response](../response):

 ```rust
 let session = Session::new(